 As a homesteader, there are so many things you want to get done in a day.
 You have the basic chores and keeping everyone (including animals) alive.
 Then, you need to keep up your garden and preserve your harvest.
 You need to make healthy meals for your family and keep the house clean.
 Also, you have to run the kids to their activities and do the grocery shopping.
 It all can seem overwhelming.
 But if you put in good daily routines, these things seem less overwhelming.
 Taking care of your family and animals is the most important thing.
 Everything else is a bonus and will fall into place.

 What does your average day on the homestead look like?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!